 The adjusted or organic growth rates of Revenue and new orders, as the case may be, are calculated by subtracting currency translation effects and portfolio effects from the relevant actual growth rates.
-The currency translation effect is calculated as (1) (a) Revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the previous period, divided by (2) Revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the case of acquisitions, as the percentage change in Revenues or new orders, as the case may be, attributable to the acquired business and, in the case of dispositions, as the percentage change in Revenues or new orders on the assumption that the disposed business had not been part of Siemens in the previous period.
-Portfolio effects are always considered in the calcuation of adjusted or organic growth rates for a period of twelve months.
+The currency translation effect is calculated as (1) (a) Revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the current period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period.
+The portfolio effect is calculated, in the case of acquisitions, as the percentage change in Revenues or new orders, as the case may be, attributable to the acquired business and, in the case of dispositions, as the percentage change in Revenues or new orders for a period of twelve months.
 Siemens is making portfolio adjustments for certain carve-in and carve-out transactions, including the carve-outs of Siemens Home and Office Communication Devices GmbH & Co.
 KG and the Wireless Modules business, as well as for other minor transactions and reclassifications in the Sectors, Cross-Sector Business and Centrally managed portfolio activities.
 For further information regarding major acquisitions and dispositions, see "Notes to Consolidated Financial Statements" in the Annual Report or in the Interim Report.